veronicavillegas/minesweeper/README.md

 #### Playing
-You should use the id obtained in the previous step and set row and column you want to discover.
-Also you should indicate if you want discover or only mark the cell.
+* You should use the id obtained in the previous step and set row and column you want to discover.
+* You should indicate if you want to discover or only mark the cell.
+If you don't say anything, I will assume you want to discover the cell.
-Property "playStatus" will show you the actual state of your game: INIT, CONTINUE, GAME_OVER
+* Property "playStatus" will show you the actual state of your game: INIT, CONTINUE, GAME_OVER
+* The application will understand that if you don't send 'selectedCell' you want to resume an old game indicated by id "id".

 > [POST] /play